 How to Implement AI Marketing Automation (Step by Step)

-Here's the implementation framework I use when building AI systems for marketing teams.
+Here’s the implementation framework we use when building AI systems for marketing teams.

 Step 1: Audit Your Current Workflows